 Introduction: Brief personal statement on how you became interested in becoming a MSW level social worker and your career goals.
 (1-2 paragraphs)

 Self-Ratings on Concentration Year Practice Behaviors

 Field II Ratings on Concentration Year Practice Behaviors

 Self-Reflection on Concentration Year Competencies

 Reflect on your overall strengths and weaknesses.
 Do your perceptions fit with those of your field supervisor?
-How have you grown in each competency area during the MSW program?
+How have you grown in each of the 10 competency area during the MSW program?
 What coursework or field experiences contributed to this learning?
 How will what you learned in your coursework and field experiences shape your future practice and your plan for career long learning?
-(3-5 Pages)
+(5-8 Pages)

 Plan for Career Long Learning

 This plan may be modified from the one completed in your Field Seminar II if you chose to do so.
 It should include action plans for promoting social justice and enhancing your cultural competence.